This is a special edition of the Sean Hannity Show.

 And I know so many people that have used that.

-That, to me, is the gold standard.
+That to me is the gold standard.

-From what I've seen, I'm not a doctor.
+Well, from what I've seen, I'm not a doctor.

 Consult with your doctor.